Dates Fruit – Benefits, Nutritional Facts & Recipes

 Consuming dates and including them in your diet is a step forward to a healthy lifestyle.
 Dates are highly nutritious fruits and contain the highest amount of antioxidants if compared to any other fruit.

 A. Dates are also a source of folate, which helps reduce the likelihood of birth defects.
 They also provide iron and vitamin K, thereby helping a growing baby develop strong bones, and improving muscle and nerve function.
-Furthermore, randomized trials have found that eating dates in late pregnancy may increase cervical ripening, reduce the need for a medical labor induction or augmentation.
+Furthermore, randomized trials have found that eating dates in late pregnancy may increase cervical ripening, and reduce the need for a medical labour induction or augmentation.

 A. Yes, you can eat dates every day as snacks or even add them in your smoothies or salads.
-However, keep a tab on the quantity of dates as they are rich in calories.
+However, keep a tab on the number of dates as they are rich in calories.

-A. Dates are rich in fibre and antioxidants that help in enhancing metabolism, promoting brain and bone health, they are also great in regulating cholesterol levels in the body and even managing blood pressure.
+A. Dates are rich in fibre and antioxidants that help in enhancing metabolism, and promoting brain and bone health, they are also great in regulating cholesterol levels in the body and even managing blood pressure.